michelled/weavly.org/src/activities/creating-loops.md

 ## Tips

-* Set up a large flat surface for items.
+* To avoid confusion, ensure set up is a large flat surface for items to be seen clearly.
 * In situations where the learner is not able to repeat the sequence, slow the pace and build the repeated sequence step-by-step with them on an one-on-one basis.

 ## Skill Development